 - Relationships between the child and parents, siblings and anyone else who significantly impacts the child’s best interests

 - The child’s adjustment to home, school and community

 - Parental ability to encourage contact with the other parent, except in cases of violence, abuse or neglect

 - Patterns of parental involvement with the child

 - Parental ability to put the child first

 In cases involving sexual assault, domestic violence, or child abuse or neglect, the law contains detailed instructions for judges to follow in determining what will be best and safe for children vis-à-vis custody decisions.

 Contact Us To Learn More

 This only introduces the themes of Colorado custody law and policy.
 Anyone facing custody matters should speak with an experienced family lawyer for advice and representation.

-With offices in Parker, the attorneys of Susan Fuller & Associates, P.C., represent parents facing divorce in the Denver metro area and throughout Colorado.
+With offices in Parker, the attorneys of Fuller & Ahern, P.C. represent parents facing divorce in the Denver metro area and throughout Colorado.
 Call 303-800-0474 to schedule a free consultation.
 You can also contact us online.
 We’re always ready to help.